 The Current State of Leadership: Communication Issues that Prevent Effective Leadership

-I am work with many organisations in various capacities.
+I work with dozens of organisations in various capacities.
 Within these existing organisations and the dozens I have been engaged by in recent years, a very defined and clear message is being delivered.
 The discrepancy between what is wanted and what is being provided by leaders remains too substantial – and it is widening.
 Although a leaders ability and willingness to communicate with their team members is key, it is not the only aspect of effective leadership.
 Failure to understand self and others is a key contributor amongst other relevant points.

 Why is this so?
 In some cases it is intentional and conscious, political and full of self-interest.
 In some others it relates to self-awareness, honesty or people not knowing what they stand for and what drives them.